ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 ## Code

-We've provided the basic skeleton here.
-Fill in the logic.
+We do not want our guard to just return `true`, however, so we will need to fill in some logic.
+Below we have provided the basic skeleton here.
+Your job is to fill in the logic.
+Be sure to replace the comments with the actual logic.
+I had to leave _something_ as an exercise for you... 🤓

 ```typescript
 // all imports up here...